matthewjz-lyonsk6/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

 In fewer than 200 words, this quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially mask more critical design issues.
 Instead, a programmer should first focus on writing clear, correct, and maintainable code, and only optimize when profiling indicates that a specific part of the code is a genuine performance bottleneck.
 This wisdom reminds us to strike a balance between efficiency and readability, and to consider the bigger picture during software development.

+# 2024-01-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In software development, it's crucial to strive for clear, concise, and maintainable code.
+Always aim to reduce complexity by breaking down problems into smaller, manageable parts.
+Remember that code you write today might be read and modified tomorrow or years later, so clarity and simplicity are invaluable for long-term productivity and bug prevention."

+In practice, this means choosing appropriate design patterns, avoiding unnecessary abstractions, commenting your code effectively, and continuously refactoring to improve its structure without altering its external behavior.
+It also involves understanding the trade-offs between different solutions and opting for the most straightforward one that meets the requirements.
+The goal is to create robust, scalable, and adaptable programs that are easy to comprehend and evolve over time.